 Testing by the Clean Label Project found that Orijen and Acana foods contained arsenic, BPA, cadmium, mercury, and lead.
 The average amount of heavy metals in the foods, however, were below the maximum tolerable levels set by the FDA.

-Orijen foods utilize muscle meat, organs, bones, and cartilage in what they describe as Whole Prey ratios, approximating the ratios of animal parts a cat might consume in their natural whole prey diet.
+Aside from fresh and raw muscle meat, Orijen cat foods contain organs, bones, and cartilage in what Orijen describes as Whole Prey ratios.
+This combination is designed to approximate the ratios of animal parts a cat might consume in their natural whole prey diet.

 |Orijen Dry Cat and Kitten Food||Dry||$0.32||B-|